fyrchik/hfuse3/README.md

 - Programs using HFuse should be compiled with -threaded.
 - This now works for base 4.6+

-Following wes not tested with libfuse3
+Following was not tested with libfuse3:
 - Added build options support for FreeBSD (contribution by https://github.com/pesco)
 - MacFUSE should also work (https://github.com/mwotton/hfuse)
 - [OSXFuse](https://osxfuse.github.io/) also works (https://github.com/edyu/hfuse)